zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 Upon a cursory glance at [magazine_malloc.c](http://www.opensource.apple.com/source/Libc/Libc-594.1.4/gen/magazine_malloc.c) it looks like large allocations are cached (see `LARGE_CACHE`) under certain circumstances, which can explain why using `mmap` results in a noticeable performance difference when disabling allocation pooling.

-Interestingly, the timing differences for mmap may suggest that the OSX kernel actually does not serialize page fault requests from multiple cores - disabling the pool with 8 threads results in extra 58 ms for extra 500 Mb of allocated memory (8.6 Mb/ms), whereas disabling the pool with 1 thread results in 94 ms cost for 200 Mb of memory (2.1 Mb/ms), so the processing seems to scale with the number of cores.
-It should be possible to confirm or disprove this by reading the kernel sources but this post is already too long - please leave a comment if you know whether this is accurate!
+Interestingly, the timing differences for mmap may suggest that the OSX kernel actually does not serialize page fault requests from multiple cores - disabling the pool with 8 threads results in extra 58 ms for extra 500 Mb of allocated memory (8.4 Gb/s), whereas disabling the pool with 1 thread results in 94 ms cost for 200 Mb of memory (2 Gb/s), so the processing seems to scale with the number of cores.
+It should be possible to confirm or disprove this by reading the kernel sources but this post already took too long to write - please leave a comment if you know whether this is accurate!

 ### Conclusion

 This article takes another look on an effect of (soft) page faults on performance.
-Note that the resulting performance difference is very dramatic - admittedly, this is a somewhat special case because the rest of the processing is highly optimized (page faults at 5.7 Gb/sec start to be noticeable once your processing itself performs at 6 Gb/sec...).
+Note that the resulting performance difference is very dramatic - admittedly, this is a somewhat special case because the rest of the processing is highly optimized (page faults at 5.7 Gb/s start to be noticeable once your processing itself performs at 6 Gb/s...).

-Having said that, this is actually quite common - a lot of components that are widely used actually turn out to be really slow once you set very aggressive performance limits.
-For example, having slow single-core page remapping makes certain interesting approaches like [C4 garbage collector](http://www.azulsystems.com/technology/c4-garbage-collector) infeasible, in addition to causing other problems[^6].
+Having said that, this is actually quite common - a lot of components that are widely used turn out to be really slow once you set very aggressive performance limits.
+Slow single-core page remapping makes certain interesting approaches like [C4 garbage collector](http://www.azulsystems.com/technology/c4-garbage-collector) infeasible[^6].

 Investigating performance issues requires good tools and willingness to dive deeply into implementation details.
 I wish more platforms had good built-in profilers with timeline visualization similar to Concurrency Visualizer.
 I wish some platforms shipped with an open-source kernel.
 Will we see Windows kernel on GitHub one day?